ktierney15/pipeline-templates/AWS_ECR_FARGATE/README.md

     --region MY_AWS_REGION
 ```

-2. Copy the following into your repository
+2. Copy the following into your Github repository
 - .github folder
 - templates folder
 - Dockerfile (or create your own)